zesk/zesk/docs/cron.md

 The available settings which change the behavior of cron are:

-- `cron::time_limit` - The number of seconds the cron should run for, by default forever.
+- `Module_Cron::time_limit` - The number of seconds the cron should run for, by default forever.

 You can set this, if desired, via the command line settings, like so: